 As of olden days, wanting to get the attention and understanding of your customers, you would always need to pay a great cost for the needed information.
 Market Research on Facebook makes us understand that finding one's perfect audience/customer for a new commodity can be so difficult.
 Meanwhile, it’s currently one of the most used application to get information for the people planning the future of their new products and services, or for the revival of not-so-successful existing products.
 In short, Market Research is more or less know-how in business planning.

-Getting to knowing your audience or customer general information such as geographical information, age and income is the first step in your quest for Market Research in Facebook.
-However, you can effectively unfold your audience or customer preferences by asking a few questions simply.
+Getting to knowing your audience or customer general information such as geographical information, age and income is the first step in your quest for Market Research on Facebook.
+However, you can effectively unfold your audience or customer preferences by simply asking a few questions.

 What are the other pages my customers/audience like or follow?

 What are the major interests of my customers/audience?

 What are the possible things I can search about them e.g. habits, kids, employer, and marital status?